user18130814200115-2/groffscripts/README.md

 Then it will open `$1.mom` in nvim and `$1.pdf` in zathura.
 Nvim will automatically start with `Automkdoc`, `Autowrite` and `Goyo` enabled.
 Lastly, when nvim is closed, the zathura pdf window is also closed.

+When opening a non-existing document,
+`tys` will attempt to construct a title (based on the provided filename) and assign a `MARKUP` based on the current working directory.

-More infor is included in the form of code comments.
+More information is included in the form of code comments.

 ## nvim
 Neovim is my editor of choice.